MillenRosen/Composition/README.md

         ctime=cumsum(deltatime); % cumulative time per tick

 ## 4. Inserting notes into a piece of music
 The `soundTrack` function makes it easy and quick to insert notes into the timeline, provided you have done all the previous preparations.
+You can also use an external audio source, which should be stored in cells if pitches change.

 ## 5. Mixing and effects
 I've also written simple functions for `Compressor`, `Delay`, and `Equlizer`.
 You can also use the more advanced functions of the Signal Processing Toolbox to make the sound fuller.